Repealing and Amending Act, 2019: Background and legislative history

 Prasad moved the bill in the Rajya Sabha on 2 August.
 He stated, "I would urge the House that this is the initiative in the right direction.
 I would urge this House and through this House the entire country and state governments that periodic review of obsolete and irrelevant laws must become a part of good governance."
 Bharat Rashtra Samithi MP K. Keshava Rao expressed concern over the repeal of The Andhra Pradesh Reorganisation (Amendment) Act, 2014 and The Andhra Pradesh Reorganisation (Amendment) Act, 2015.
 Prasad responded that the state's interest were protected as the provisions of the amendments had been incorporated into the main Act.

 The Minister also responded to a suggestion to repeal The Cinematograph Act, 1952 stating that he agreed with the idea having previously served as Minister of Information and Broadcasting.
 However, he noted that "the film community should have one voice on this".
 Other members who participated in the discussion included Jaya Bachchan (SP), Prashant Nanda (BJD), Subhashish Chakraborty (AITC), Amee Yajnik (Congress), A. Navaneethakrishnana (AIADMK), Kahkashan Perween (JD-U), K. Somaprasad (CPI-M), Binay Visham (CPI), Bhupendra Yadav (BJP), Veer Singh (BJP) and Ram Kumar Verma (BJP).
 The bill received support from members across party lines and was passed by the Rajya Sabha through voice vote.

 The bill received assent from President Ram Nath Kovind on 8 August, and was notified in The Gazette of India on the same date.

-Repealed Acts
+Repealed acts

-The 58 Acts included in the bill's First Schedule were completely repealed.
+The 58 acts included in the act's First Schedule were completely repealed.